 So instead of mirroring competitors, how can businesses within the financial space break out of the mundane and get creative?
 Content doesn’t have to be restricted to ‘Save money by doing this’ or ‘Get rich by doing that’.
 In fact, with readers becoming more and more conscious of misleading messages, taking the time to create something more unique and bespoke is what will set you out from the crowd.

 The rise of fintech

 Melbourne has constantly been named Australia’s Silicon Valley.
 Now, the city is home to an abundance of companies that have hit their three-year mark, of which 43% of them are financial technology-related businesses (known as fintech).
-But with this surge of innovative, fresh players for the industry comes the risk of same-same promises and messages to the consumer.
+But with this surge of innovative, fresh players in the industry comes the risk of the same promises and messages to the consumer.
 Luckily, the fintech landscape has given rise to turning the ‘stale’ traditional history on its head, pushing it into more outside-the-box offerings.